Frequently Asked Questions

 This is probably happening because, by default, Ant excludes

-SourceSafe control files (vssver.scc
+SourceSafe control files (vssver.scc) and certain other

 files from FileSets.